What Should You Pack For A Hospital Birth?

-A common question was knowing exactly what to pack in your hospital maternity bag.
+A common question was knowing exactly what to pack for a hospital birth.

 NHS Midwife Andrea has been working at a busy London hospital for more than five years and has seen her fair share of hospital bag wins and fails.

-Below are her must-have items when you’re planning to have your baby in hospital:
+Below are her must-have items when you’re planning to have a hospital birth:

 You’ d be surprised how many women come in without them.
 Keep them with you at all times from 24 weeks.